ilovehotcakes/ESP32-Yun/README.md

 ### 2. Flashing Firmware
 #### Dependencies
 You will need to add [TMCStepper](https://github.com/teemuatlut/TMCStepper), [PubSubClient](https://github.com/knolleary/pubsubclient),	[FastAccelStepper](https://github.com/gin66/FastAccelStepper) to your library/project.
-I'm using VSCode + PlatformIO so I need to added the libraries to my project as well.
+I'm using VSCode + PlatformIO so I need to add the libraries to my project as well.

 #### Adding WiFi/MQTT Credentials and Setting Motor Specs
 Clone this repo and follow the instructions in [motor_settings.h](include/motor_settings.h) and [secrets_example.h](include/secret_example.h).
 Flash the firmware to the ESP32 via your choice of IDE.
 It is handy to have the motor specifications for this part.